durban/choam/README.md

 - Multi-word compare-and-swap (MCAS/*k*-CAS) implementations:
   - In an earlier version we used [CASN by Harris et al.][2][^2]
-  - The current version uses [EMCAS by Guerraoui et al.][3][^3] (`Mcas.Emcas` implements a variant of this algorithm, this is the default algorithm we use on the JVM;
+  - The current version uses [EMCAS by Guerraoui et al.][3][^3];
+    `Mcas.Emcas` implements a variant of this algorithm, this is the default algorithm we use on the JVM;
-    on JS we use a trivial single-threaded algorithm).
+    on JS we use a trivial single-threaded algorithm.
   - A simple, non-lock-free algorithm from [the Reagents paper][1][^1] is implemented as `Mcas.SpinLockMcas` (we use it for testing).